Innocence + Experience Tour: Background

 U2's previous tour, the U2 360° Tour, visited stadiums in Europe, North America, Asia, Oceania, Africa and South America from 2009 to 2011 and comprised 110 shows.
 The concerts featured the band playing "in the round" on a circular stage, allowing the audience to surround them on all sides.
 To accommodate the stage configuration, a large four-legged structure nicknamed "The Claw" was built above the stage, with the sound system and a cylindrical, expanding video screen on top of it.
 At 164 ft tall, it was the largest stage ever constructed.
-U2 360° concluded in July 2011 as the highest-grossing concert tour (grossing $736 million) and the highest-attended concert tour (selling 7.3 million tickets).
+U2 360° concluded in July 2011 as the highest-grossing concert tour (grossing $736 million) and the most-attended concert tour (selling 7.3 million tickets).

 On 9 September 2014, after a five-and-a-half-year gap between records, U2 announced their thirteenth studio album, Songs of Innocence, at an Apple product launch event.
 It was released digitally the same day to all iTunes Store customers at no cost.
 The release made the album available to over 500 million iTunes customers in what Apple CEO Tim Cook called "the largest album release of all time."
 Songs of Innocence revisits the group members' youth in Ireland in the 1970s, touching on childhood memories, loves, and losses, while paying tribute to their musical inspirations.
 Lead vocalist Bono described it as "the most personal album we've written."
 It received mixed reviews, and some critics and consumers were critical of the digital release strategy; the album was automatically added to users' iTunes accounts without their consent, which for many, triggered an unprompted download to their devices.